ory/oathkeeper/UPGRADE.md

 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# 0.1.0

+* Refactored judge, jury, juror
+  * Can add custom jurors
+  * Also works with regular token introspection
+    * But needs scope
+    * TODO: Refresh token identification
+* Compatibility with Keto
+* How to make compatible with hydra 0.11.0
+* needs sql migration

+* rename the commands
+  * management -> api
+  * deprecated all (?)
+    * MANAGEMENET_ and PROX_ deprecated due to all
+    * Does not need database_url any more but ANONYMOUS_SUBJECT_ID

+* Added ANONYMOUS_SUBJECT_ID

+* Warden policies now possible with anonymous users

+* Scopes are now being enforced in introspect